gisbi-kim/nano-pgo/README.md

     - scipy for basic rotation functions and sparse matrix containers
     - sksparse for cholmod and solve function
     - open3d for large-sized point cloud (pose-graph) visualization
+    - (optional) symforce for the auto-generated symbolic Jacobian

 ## Preparation (Dependencies)
 - Recommend to use python<3.12 and numpy<2, for example,